-Supplemental Executive Retirement Plan Benefit
+Supplemental Executive Retirement Plan Benefits

-Persons elected to an executive officer position after January 1, 2008, will continue to receive the basic Company retirement benefit provided to all employees (including the "restoration" benefit under the Omnibus Benefit Restoration Plan that is provided to employees whose wages or benefit accruals exceed the annual qualified retirement plan limits).
-In addition, officers participate in a defined contribution supplemental executive retirement plan ("DC SERP"), under which they receive an annual nonqualified plan contribution (equal to 10% of the prior year's salary and earned incentive).
+Persons elected to an executive officer position after January 1, 2008, will continue to receive the basic Company retirement benefit provided to all employees (including the "restoration" benefit under the Omnibus Benefit Restoration Plan (the "Restoration Plan") that is provided to employees whose wages or benefit accruals exceed the annual qualified retirement plan limits).
+In addition, officers participate in a defined contribution supplemental executive retirement plan (the "DC SERP"), under which they receive an annual nonqualified plan contribution (equal to 10% of the prior year's salary and earned incentive).
 Seventy-five percent of the annual contribution is invested in a fixed interest account based on 120% of the IRS applicable long-term rate.
 Twenty-five percent is issued in Sonoco deferred restricted stock units.
 The benefit vests at age 55 for participants with at least five years of service as an executive officer.

-After retirement, an officer's defined contribution SERP ("DC SERP") "account" is paid in three installments, with the first installment payable six months after an officer's retirement date, the second installment payable in January of the next year following the first installment, and the third installment payable in January of the year following the second installment.
-A more detailed description of the DC SERP benefit, the tax qualified Sonoco Investment and Retirement Plan (SIRP) and its related nonqualified SIRP Restoration Benefit is set forth under "Description of Nonqualified Deferred Compensation Plans" on page 49 of this Proxy Statement.
-Messrs Saunders, Colyer and Tiede currently participate in these plans.
+After retirement, an officer's DC SERP "account" is paid in three installments, with the first installment payable six months after an officer's retirement date, the second installment payable in January of the next year following the first installment, and the third installment payable in January of the year following the second installment.
+A more detailed description of the DC SERP benefit and of other non-qualified defined contribution benefits is set forth under "Description of Nonqualified Deferred Compensation Plans" on page 51 of this Proxy Statement.
+Messrs Saunders, Colyer, Tiede and Coker currently participate in these plans.

-For executive officers elected before January 1, 2008, which is a frozen group of seven executive officers, including the CEO and COO, the retirement benefit includes the Company's basic defined benefit retirement plan benefit and the "restoration" benefit under the Omnibus Benefit Restoration Plan, which is provided to those employees whose wages or benefit accruals exceed the annual qualified retirement plan limits.
-In addition, a separate defined benefit SERP ("DB SERP") benefit is provided, which, when combined with the basic retirement benefit, the restoration benefit and full Social Security benefits, equals 60% of the executive officer's final average cash earnings, assuming age 65 retirement with at least fifteen years of Company service.
+For executive officers elected before January 1, 2008, which includes the CEO, the retirement benefit includes the Company's basic defined benefit retirement plan and the "Pension Restoration" component under the Restoration Plan, which is provided to those employees whose wages or benefit accruals exceed the annual qualified retirement plan limits.
+In addition, a separate defined benefit SERP (the "DB SERP") benefit is provided, which, when combined with the basic retirement benefit, the restoration benefit and full Social Security benefits, equals 60% of the executive officer's final average cash earnings, assuming age 65 retirement with at least fifteen years of Company service.
 The calculation excludes long-term compensation in any form.
-In line with recent amendments to the Company's basic defined benefit retirement plan and the "restoration" benefit under the Omnibus Benefit Restoration Plan, no additional benefits will accrue under the DB SERP after December 31, 2018.
-Officers whose DB SERP benefit accruals are frozen effective December 31, 2018 will begin participating in the DC SERP effective January 1, 2019.
+In line with amendments to the Company's basic defined benefit retirement plan and the Pension Restoration benefit accruals are frozen effective December 31, 2018 will begin participating in the DC SERP effective January 1, 2019.
+Mr. Sanders is the only NEO elected before January 1, 2008, who participates in the Pension Restoration Plan.